geovannewashington/geovannewashington/README.md

 Professionally, I specialize in Go, Linux, and related areas.
 In my free time, I enjoy exploring low-level concepts (assembly, C) and hardware.
 I am also interested in music production, viewing it through the lens of software engineering.

 I’m a Linux enthusiast who enjoys exploring open-source projects.
-I also like understanding the full lifecycle of technologies we often take for granted, purely to deepen my own understanding.
+I also like understanding the full lifecycle of technologies we often take for granted, often extending my curiosity beyond software to areas like physics and mathematics (e.g., how a monitor renders images), purely to deepen my own understanding.

 Programming-related content: [TposeProgrammer (Portuguese)](https://www.youtube.com/@tposeprogrammer) | [Mrtypo7 (English)](https://www.youtube.com/@mrtypo7)